 The Council is supported by a number of principal Committees.
 Click here to view an explanatory diagram of these Committees.

-All corporate members of the IRSE will receive nomination forms for Council members for the vacancies arising in April 2020.
-The nomination form can also be downloaded here.
+All corporate members of the IRSE have received nomination forms for Council members for the vacancies arising in April 2020 and the nomination process is now closed.

 Daniel Woodland, Ian Bridges.

 Members of Council from the class of Fellow